toluwajosh/applied_python_programming_masterclass/4_web_apps_with_django/django_mini_blog_2.md

 We access the fields of the associated blog record using the "dot notation" (e.g. blog.title and blog.author), where the text following the blog item is the field name (as defined in the model).

-We can also call functions in the model from within our template — in this case we call Blog.get_absolute_url() to get a URL you could use to display the associated detail record.
+We can also call functions in the model from within our template — in this case we call` Blog.get_absolute_url()` to get a URL you could use to display the associated detail record.
 This works provided the function does not have any arguments (there is no way to pass arguments!)

 ## Update the urls and base template

-Open the base template (**/testsite/blog/templates/base_generic.html**) and insert url links, as shown below.
+Open the base template (**/testsite/blog/templates/base_generic.html**) and add url links, as shown below.
 This will enable the link in all pages.

 ```html
 <li><a href="{% url 'index' %}">Home</a></li>